pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 sudo -u node node server.js
 ```

 A script called server.js is being run from the /usr/src/app folder.
 Looking at that script we see it's a game of tic-tac-toe, and is listening on port 9999.
-There's an autoplay function which let's us specify how many rounds to play, let's try it from SSH session on the earlyaccess server:
+There's an autoplay function which lets us specify how many rounds to play, let's try it from SSH session on the earlyaccess server:

 ```html
 drew@earlyaccess:~$ curl -X POST -d "rounds=3" http://172.19.0.4:9999/autoplay